GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

 1. In the `Model` folder add [`SearchResult.cs`](../assets/search/SearchResult.cs) and [`SearchResultHit.cs`](../assets/search/SearchResultHit.cs) to handle the search of articles from Azure.

-1. Create a `Services` folder in the project and add an `AzureSearchService.cs` class inside with the following code
+1. Create a `Services` folder in the project and add an `AzureSearchService.cs` class inside with the following code.

     ``` csharp
     [Serializable]